-The Tribes, through the Colville Business Council, reserves the right to change, interpret, withdraw or add to the benefits, terms and conditions of employment at its sole discretion.
-When changes in policy do occur they will be communicated to all employees via existing communication channels.
+1.1.5 The Tribes, through the Colville Business Council, reserves the right to change and interpret Manual provisions, withdraw or add to employee benefits, or revise terms and conditions of employment, at its sole discretion.
+When changes in this Manual or other related policy documents occur they will be communicated to all employees via existing communication channels.